FORM CRS Customer Relationship Summary

 What Investment Services and advice can you provide me?

 We provide financial planning, consulting, insurance, trustee and investment advisory services to individuals and entities.
-Investment advisory services include the assessment of risk tolerance and investment into one of our investment models that suites your timeline, risk tolerance and objectives.
-We periodically rebalance accounts managed by our firm consistent with investment objectives and restrictions; implement investment strategies and furnish client reports.
+Investment advisory services include the assessment of risk tolerance and investment into one of our investment models that suits your timeline, risk tolerance and objectives.
+We permit reasonable restrictions in writing.
+We review client portfolios on an ongoing basis and periodically rebalance accounts managed by our firm consistent with investment objectives and restrictions; implement investment strategies and furnish client reports.

 Ask your financial professional: